 Clearances for Those Who no Longer Live in Michigan

-If a person once lived in Michigan, and had a Michigan driver’s license that was revoked for multiple DUI’s, he or she will find themselves unable to obtain a license in another state because of what is called a Michigan “hold” upon their driving record.
+If a person once lived in or ever had a Michigan driver’s license that was revoked for multiple DUI’s, he or she will find themselves unable to obtain a license in another state because of what is called a Michigan “hold” upon their driving record.

 Our firm can fix that problem the first time around, and we back that up with a guarantee.